 Brün quotes Karl Marx and shows how his analysis of labour may be applied to language to make a very subtle point about how insidious paradigms truly are.
 Though we can use Marxist analysis to reveal the contradictions of capitalism, showing that there are contradictions is not revolutionary.
 It is the contradictions themselves which are revolutionary because they generate the antagonisms which the system cannot resolve without disintegrating.
-Therefore, Marxist analysis is a great starting point, but what it lacks - and what Brün dreams of - is an economy of signs largely free from the accumulated inertia of past paradigms.
+Therefore, Marxist analysis is a great starting point, but due to the inertia of its language, it inadvertently misleads its followers into focusing on the ideology rather than the insufferable contradictions.
+What it lacks - and what Brün dreams of - is an economy of signs largely free from the accumulated inertia of past paradigms.

-If we are to live up to Brün's dream of a society which solves human need as its premise, we must
+If we are to realise Brün's dream of a society which sees the satisfaction of human need as its premise, we must

 become the creative artists who compose language to teach its writers and speakers how to be thoughtfully and carefully inconsistent with undesirable premises, to be incompatible with the morals, the religions, the armed forces, the arguments of the reward-oriented hierarchy.

-This kind of dream cannot be realised in natural language, no matter how eloquent:
+This kind of dream cannot be realised in conventional language, no matter how eloquent:

 Communicative language is accumulated language based on obsolete and present paradigms and can not speak for those of us who think and dream in another paradigm.